sk717148/fitter_happier/README.md

-Add Amazon Sagemaker Docs integrations page (#7293)
+Add https://youtu.be/ie3vLUDNYZo and other YT videos in Docs (#8551)